jpclark6/colorado-covid-tracker/README.md

 ## Roadmap

-1. Add logging to SAM template
+1. Get rid of psycopg2 and just use SQLAlchemy due to increasing complexity
 1. After new data comes out stop requesting data for the rest of the day

 ## License